keptn/lifecycle-toolkit/docs/CONTRIBUTING.md

    git branch -d <branch-name>
    ```

-## Publishing
+## Choosing the correct branch when contributing

 We are using Netlify to publish our pages.
-We have staging and production levels in our documentation which are as follows:
+We have staging and production levels for our documentation which are as follows:

 1. Development documentation aka staging (build of `main` branch) - [link](https://main.lifecycle.keptn.sh)
 2. Official documentation aka production (build of `page` branch) - [link](https://lifecycle.keptn.sh)